Sciss/SonogramOverview/README.md

     addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.0.0")

-Then to create the IDEA project, run the following two commands from the xsbt shell:
+Then to create the IDEA project, run `sbt gen-idea`.

-    > set ideaProjectName := "SonogramOverview"
-    > gen-idea

 ### download